indigoparadox/dsekai/README.md

 Below is a brief overview of the mobile scripting language.
 All statements take a single numerical (may be multiple digits) argument.

+Args can range from 0-32766.
+If a command is given with an arg of 32767, it will pop the topmost value from the stack and use that.

 | Statement  | Char | Argument  | Explanation
 |------------|------|-----------|-------------
 | INTERACT   | i    |           | Jump to this step on player interaction.